 Tips for making the activity work well

 - Before starting the activity you may want to draw a square or rectangle to represent a piece of paper on the board and elicit vocabulary from the students that they will need to know for the activity, such as 'in the middle of the piece of paper', 'in the top/bottom/right-/left-hand corner of the piece of paper', 'in front of', 'behind', 'on top of', etc.

 - For lower levels, you may even want to draw pictures of the things, the house, the hill, clouds, birds and children skipping etc. that will appear in the picture on the board before starting the activity to review vocabulary.
 How much pre-teaching of vocabulary and language you do will depend on the level of your students.

-- Get students to colour the pictures in afterwards like a colour dictation, for example, colour the roof of the house green, colour the door of the house red, or get students to label different objects by writing the name of the object underneath it, such as house, bird etc.
+- Get students to colour the pictures in afterwards as a colour dictation, for example, 'Colour the roof of the house green', 'Colour the door of the house red', or get students to label different objects by writing the name of the object underneath it, such as 'house', 'bird', etc.

 - You can also get students to write a description of the picture afterwards.

 - Another good variation is to give students a list of objects and get them to draw their own pictures with all those objects in them.